 Science projects to try at home, especially if you can't get out and about

-As most of our events were delivered online this year, and were very definitely not hands-on, we produced this series of activities to help you to get into some science at home or in a nearby park.
+As most of our events were delivered online in 2020, and were very definitely not hands-on, we produced this series of activities to help you to get into some science at home or in a nearby park.

 Download all backyard activities (7.1 MB, zip).

 Other National Science Week contributors have DIY activities to try too - check out these ones from: